mendix/docs/content/studio-how-to/workflow-how-to-configure.md

 ## 4 Configuring a Domain Model

 1. Open the [domain model](/studio/domain-models).
-2. Add the following attributes to the **EmployeeOnboarding** entity that you have created in the section above (for more information on how to create attributes, see [Adding New Attributes](/studio/domain-models#adding-new-attributes) section in the *Domain Model*):
+2. The **EmployeeOnboarding** entity you have created will hold the information about the employee to onboard, as well as capture information added during execution of the workflow, such as the laptop model that the new employee requires.
+Add the following attributes to the **EmployeeOnboarding** entity (for more information on how to create attributes, see [Adding New Attributes](/studio/domain-models#adding-new-attributes) section in the *Domain Model*):
     1. Add the **FullName** attribute and set the type to string.
     2. Add the **FirstDay** attribute and set its type to Date and Time.
     3. Add the **WFH** (Work from home) attribute and set its type to Boolean.